Complaint Handling Procedures

 Service related matters

-You may forward your complaint directly to:
+Should you be dissatisfied with the resolution provided to you, you may forward your complaint directly to:

 40 King Street West, 5th Floor